sebastiaan-dev/time-capsule/Presentation/Webservers.md

 ## Information

 In this section, we describe the decisions we have made and why.
+Note that the [Diagrams](Diagram.md) section contains additional (visual) information on the workings of the frontend, API and DB.

 ### 🚧 API
 TODO